Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Large deviations in two statistics and their connections

 First, the boundary of the region of convergence is an open curve that passes through the point $(0,1)$ and opens to the right in the real $\nu$-$z$ plane.
 Significantly, this boundary curve satisfies the equation of poles of Eqs.~(\ref{momentgeneratingfunctionasjointzandLaplacetransforms}) or~(\ref{jointzandLaplacetransformFPTdistribution}):

 which is implied in the definition of the region of convergence.
-All real solutions of Eq.~(\ref{equationofpolesHilbertspace}) appears as curves in the plane.
-The boundary curve is unique among them: When observed in the $\nu$ direction, this curve lies on the rightmost side of the plane; when observed in the $z$ direction, the curve either extends to infinity or has an arch-shaped form and is located in the innermost part of all curves.
-These two cases correspond to simple and current-like counting variables, respectively.
+All real solutions of Eq.~(\ref{equationofpolesHilbertspace}) appear as curves in the plane.
+The boundary curve is unique: When it is observed in the $\nu$ direction, this curve lies on the rightmost side of the plane; when it is observed in the $z$ direction, the curve either extends to infinity or is arch-shaped and is located in the innermost part of all curves.
+These two cases correspond to simple counting variables and current-like counting variables, respectively.
+This striking difference in the shapes has a simple explanation from the perspective of the FPT statistics: in the latter case, there are two distinct FPT distributions as the current-like counting variables tend to positive and negative infinity, respectively, whereas in the former case, there is only one distribution.

 Second, for a given real $z$-value, the SCGF $\Phi(\lambda)$ in the counting statistics is the $\nu(z)$-value on the boundary of the region of convergence, where $z=\exp(\lambda)>0$.
-In fact, there is an alternative expression of this function: the largest real part of all roots $\nu_k(z)$, for $k=1,\cdots$, of Eq.~(\ref{equationofpolesHilbertspace}) with respect to $\nu$.
-That is,
+In fact, there is an alternative expression of this function: the largest real part of all roots $\nu_k(z)$, for $k=1,\cdots$, of Eq.~(\ref{equationofpolesHilbertspace}) with respect to $\nu$, that is,

-Because the boundary curve lies in the real plane, the right-hand side of Eq.~(\ref{SCGFformulacountingstatistics}) can be replaced by finding the largest among all the real roots of the equation of poles in the variable $\nu$.
-The reason why the term ``root'' appears is that the left-hand side of Eq.~(\ref{equationofpolesHilbertspace}) is a polynomial with respect to the variables $\nu$ and $z$, which we will prove below.
+Because the boundary curve lies in the real plane, the right-hand side of Eq.~(\ref{SCGFformulacountingstatistics}) can be replaced with the largest among all the real roots of the equation of poles in the variable $\nu$.
+The term ``root'' appears because the left-hand side of Eq.~(\ref{equationofpolesHilbertspace}) is a polynomial with respect to the variables $\nu$ and $z$, which we will prove below.
 The reader is also reminded that all $\nu_k(z)$ are precisely the eigenvalues of the operator ${\cal L}_z[\psi]$.

 Third, the SCGF in the FPT statistics is somewhat more complex.
 For simple counting variables, such as dynamical activity~\cite{Budini2014,Garrahan2017}, given a real $\nu$-value, this function is the logarithm of the $z(\nu)$-value on the boundary of the region of convergence.
-Similar to Eq.~(\ref{SCGFformulacountingstatistics}), this function also has an alternative expression:
+Like Eq.~(\ref{SCGFformulacountingstatistics}), this function also has an alternative expression: